return42/sphkerneldoc/linux_src_doc/security/yama/yama_lsm_c.rst

 Description
 -----------

-Returns 1 if tracer has is ptracer exception ancestor for tracee.
+Returns 1 if tracer has a ptracer exception ancestor for tracee.

 .. _`yama_ptrace_access_check`: